-Sony A7R versus Sony RX1
+Sony A7R vs RX1

 The Sony Alpha A7R and the Sony Cyber-shot DSC-RX1 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and September 2012.
 The A7R is a mirrorless interchangeable lens camera, while the RX1 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The A7R has a resolution of 36.2 megapixel, whereas the RX1 provides 24 MP.
+The A7R has a resolution of 36.2 megapixels, whereas the RX1 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1 is considerably smaller (38 percent) than the Sony A7R.
 It is worth mentioning in this context that the A7R is splash and dust resistant, while the RX1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1 has a lens built in, whereas the A7R is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A7R gets 340 shots out of its NP-FW50 battery, while the RX1 can take 270 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.